Stochastic leverage effect in high-frequency data: a Fourier based analysis: Finite sample properties of the Fourier estimator of the integrated leverage

 and,

 \end{Theorem}

 The mean squared error of the estimator (\ref{decomp_noise}) has the following bias-variance decomposition

-This decomposition differs from the classical bias-variance decomposition which can be found in the parametric statistics literature because the quantity we aim to estimate, i.e. the integrated leverage effect $\eta$, is a random variable and not a constant parameter.
-We can show the following result.
+This decomposition differs from the classical bias-variance decomposition which can be found in the parametric statistics literature because the quantity we aim to estimate, i.e. the integrated leverage $\eta$, is a random variable and not a constant parameter.